kotajacob/wal_steam/README.md

 **Make sure you've run wal or wpgk at least once to generate the colors and set the wallpaper.**

 **Note:** On some distros, notably **Ubuntu** you'll have to run the command python3 instead of python or you'll have an error about failing to import urllib.request.
-Additionally, OSx users may   need to use the system certificate store (outlined [here] (https://stackoverflow.com/questions/      41691327/ssl-sslerror-ssl-certificate-verify-failed-certificate-verify-failed-ssl-c)).
+Additionally, OSx users may   need to use the system certificate store (outlined [here](https://stackoverflow.com/questions/41691327/ssl-sslerror-ssl-certificate-verify-failed-certificate-verify-failed-ssl-c)).

 If you cloned the repo all you need to do is run the script with python 3 from wherever you downloaded it.